We extend trust through our service infrastructure and platform, with particular focus on security, compliance, and availability.

-Sequoia undergoes annual third-party assessment of its control framework
+We undergo annual third-party assessment of our control framework

-Click below to see recommendations and reminders for secure system access.
+See our recommendations and reminders for secure system access

 Sequoia has invested heavily in security infrastructure and staffing over its 21-year history.
-Examples of components of our security program are below:
+Components of our security program are outlined below:

 Sequoia has appointed a Chief Information Security Officer (CISO) to lead the Security & IT function and develop policies and procedures to monitor and manage risks.
-Our cybersecurity program also is supported by operations, product, engineering and legal.
+Our cybersecurity program is supported by operations, product, engineering, and legal.

 Sequoia’s Acceptable Use Policy (AUP) applies to Sequoia team members regarding the use and/or access of company information systems and data.
 The AUP includes guidance on information security and practices and emphasizes the scope of individual responsibilities in adhering to company policies, applicable laws, and regulations.